-57 Application for subdivision
+57. Application for subdivision

-- (1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 64. - (2) An applicant who wishes to subdivide land must apply to the Municipality for the subdivision of land in the manner provided for in Chapter 6. - (3) The Municipality must give notice of the application in the media as contemplated in section 90(2). - (4) The Municipality must, in approving an application for subdivision, set out: - (a) the conditions of approval in a statement of conditions; - (b) the statement of conditions must, in the opinion of the Municipality, substantially be in accordance with this By-law. - (5) The statement of conditions must, read with directives that may be issued by the Registrar of Deeds, contain the following: - (a) Specify those conditions that must be complied with prior to registration by the Registrar of Deeds, including conditions relating to installation of engineering services; - (b) the conditions that must remain applicable to erven created by the subdivision; - (c) conditions of title to be incorporated into the title deeds of erven created by the subdivision; - (d) third party conditions as required by the Registrar of Deeds; - (e) if a non-profit company is to be established for purposes of maintaining or transfer of erven created by the subdivision, the conditions that must apply to them; - (f) any other conditions and or obligation on the owner of erven created by the subdivision, which are in the opinion of the Municipality deemed necessary for the proper implementation of land development linked to the subdivision.
+(1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 68.

+- (2) An applicant who wishes to subdivide land must apply to the Municipality for the subdivision of land in accordance with Chapter 6 and Section 64. - (3 The Municipality must give notice of the application in the media as contemplated in section 92. - (4) The Municipality must, in approving an application for subdivision, set out: - (a) the conditions of approval in a statement of conditions; - (b) the statement of conditions must substantially be in accordance with this By-law. - (5) The statement of conditions, read with directives that may be issued by the Registrar of Deeds, must contain the following: - (a) Specify those conditions that must be complied with prior to registration by the Registrar of Deeds, including conditions relating to the installation of engineering services; - (b) the conditions that must remain applicable to erven created by the subdivision; - (c) conditions of title to be incorporated into the title deeds of erven created by the subdivision; - (d) third party conditions as required by the Registrar of Deeds; - (e) if a non-profit company is to be established for purposes of maintaining or transfer of erven created by the subdivision, the conditions that must apply to them; - (f) any other conditions and obligations on the owner of erven created by the subdivision, which the Municipality deems necessary for the proper implementation of land development linked to the subdivision.

-58 Phasing of subdivision
+58. Phasing of subdivision

-- (1) An applicant who has been notified in terms of section 105 that his or her application has been approved may, within the period permitted by the Municipality, apply to the Municipality for the phasing of subdivision. - (2) On receipt of an application in terms of subsection (1) the Municipality must evaluate the application and may for purposes of the evaluation of the application require the applicant to indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General. - (3) Where the Municipality approves an application it may impose any additional condition it may deem expedient and must notify the applicant in writing thereof and of any conditions imposed. - (4) The applicant shall, within a period of 3 months or such further period approved by the Municipality from the date of the notice contemplated in subsection (3), submit to the Municipality such plans, diagrams or other documents and furnish such information as may be required in respect of each separate phase of development. - (5) On receipt of the documents or information contemplated in subsection (4) the Municipality must notify the Surveyor-General, and the registrar in writing of the approval of the application for phasing and such notice must be accompanied by a copy of the plan of each separate phase of development.
+- (1) An applicant who has been notified in terms of section 89 that his or her application has been approved may, within the period permitted by the Municipality, apply to the Municipality for the phasing in of subdivision. - (2 On receipt of an application in terms of subsection (1) the Municipality must evaluate the application and may for purposes of the evaluation of the application require the applicant to indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General. - (3) Where the Municipality approves an application it may impose any additional condition it may deem expedient and must notify the applicant in writing of such approval and of any conditions imposed. - (4) When the municipality approves an application which has different phases, the application must reflect the phasing. - (5) The applicant must, within a period of 3 months, or such longer period approved by the Municipality, from the date of the notice contemplated in sub-section (3), submit to the Surveyor-General such plans, diagrams, conditions or other documents and furnish such information as may be required by the Surveyor-General in respect of each separate phase of development. - (6) On receipt by the applicant of the documents or information contemplated in subsection (5) from the Surveyor-General the Municipality must notify the Registrar of Deeds in writing of the approval of the application for phasing and such notice must be accompanied by a copy of the plan of each separate phase of development.

-59 Lodging of subdivision for approval with the Surveyor-General
+59. Lodging of subdivision for approval with the Surveyor-General